wewakesharma/propasafe/README.md

 ## Getting Started:

+1) Clone the repository to a folder

+2) Download the fine-tuned BERT model https://figshare.com/s/d9420062b6dd5e7ec618?file=51093947 OR
+You can choose your model and name it best_model.keras(or use .h5 extension)

+save it in same folder as cloned repository.

+3) Navigate to the folder and create a virtual environment and activate it.
+Read this document for help https://docs.python.org/3/library/venv.html

-1) Install the requirements in requirements.txt file
+4) After activating the virtual environment, Install the requirements

 ```
 pip install -r requirements.txt
 ```

+5) Load the extension on browser.
+Here's the steps, specific to Chrome.
+Open chrome.
+Go to Extension>Manage Extension.
+Click on Load Unpacked and select the cloned folder, click Select.
+Make sure it is enabled.

-2) Run the classification module file:
+6) Run the classification module file:

 ```
 python server.py
 ```

-3) Run the text processing file:
+7) Run the text processing file:

 ```
 python app.py
 ```

+NOTE: Wait until both the terminal(running server.py and app.py) shows the pin, DO not open the browser.

+Once done, Open the browser, open a news article(with text) and click on the propasafe extension on top right.
+Enjoy open, safe and mindful news consumption!!

 ## Definition: